vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/16/008/23_sa_devajAmInAm.md

 <details><summary>Whitney</summary>

 ### Translation
-23. ⌊26.⌋ Ours is etc. etc.; let him not be released from the fetter of
+20. ⌊23.⌋ Ours is etc. etc.; let him not be released from the fetter of
-heaven-and-earth.
+the half-months.
 Of him now etc. etc.

 ### Notes
 </details>

 <details><summary>Griffith</summary>

-Whatever, etc. Let him not be freed from the noose of Heaven and Earth, etc.
+Whatever, etc. Let him not be freed from the noose of the Half- months, etc.
 </details>

 <details><summary>पदपाठः</summary>